 What if we split everything?
 What if the fancy house was no longer affordable for BOTH of us?
 That’s the issue that split up our marriage.
 My then-wife refused to consider full-time employment again.
 Our kids were 6 and 8 years old.
 And I was ready to split some of the financial responsibilities again.
 Sure, we could keep the fancy house and the fancy school district, but we’d BOTH have to work to keep this lifestyle in place.
 She didn’t want to share the burden.
 She wanted me to get the big job again, and let her continue to work 10 – 15 hours a week.

 It’s unfair the way my divorce went down.
 And it is unfair the way 80% of divorces go down in Texas.
 The SPO (standard possession order) is not balanced or equitable.
-The child support payments should be used in the case of employment inequity.
-And the 70/30 parenting schedule should be abolished in favor of a 50/50 schedule, so both parents relationship with the kids is maintained at the highest level.
+Child support payments should be used in the case of employment inequity.
+And the 70/30 parenting schedule should be abolished in favor of a 50/50 schedule, so both parents’ relationship with the kids is maintained at the highest level.

 What Dads Get in a Traditional Divorce